dipdup-io/dipdup/cli-reference/status.md

 # status

-Show current status of indexes in database
+Show the current status of indexes in the database.

 ```shell
 dipdup status